ysgurjar/how-to-use-jupyter-notebooks/README.md

 # How to use jupyter notebooks?

 * Edit a jupyter notebook
-* Create a new jupyter notebook in Gitpod
+* Create a new jupyter notebook in a cloud IDE